-Read VRC’s latest Industry Update on Food Manufacturing for relevant market data, trends in industry EBITDA multiples, notable M&A deals and more.
+Read VRC’s latest Industry Update on Consumer Product Goods (Food & Beverage) for relevant market data, trends in industry EBITDA multiples, notable M&A deals and more.

 New Industry Update!
 Get the latest relevant market data, trends in industry EBITDA multiples, notable M&A deals and more on the Distribution industry here.

 The addition of five new colleagues brings a credible new layer of expertise to VRC’s fast-growing, strong professional practice.

 “As we consider how other types of customer-related intangibles are valued, the distributor method has now evolved into a foundational analytical tool to assist in determining cash flow, discount rates, and value.”

 Nearly a year since the Tax Cuts and Jobs Act was signed, there are still a number of questions about how to apply the new law but some areas, such as valuation, are beginning to get some clarity.

 All participants in the current M&A frenzy are responsible for understanding deal issues; panelists agreed that valuation experts are an important resource.